How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 • The 6 task categories with the highest automation ROI

-• The four mistakes that make automation fail and the fixes
+• The four mistakes that make automation fail and how to avoid them

 👉 AI Tools for Virtual Assistants: The Complete Practical Guide — the full reference for every AI tool category in VA work.